bleunguts/bleunguts/portfolio2020.md

 _ **Consultancy Experience:** _ Software engineering, Analyst Developer, Complex Data Analysis & Business Intelligence of valuations, Feature management Release Management

-_ **Description** _ **:** Giraffe risk management system is the firm's strategic unification of trading and risk management.
-The Credit Suisse global franchise Global Markets, Equities, Fixed Income and Prime Brokerage runs off the Giraffe platform worldwide producing accurate data for trading and risk aggregation feeds servicing capital regulatory requirements and business demands from the trading desks.
+_ **Description** _ **:** Giraffe is the risk management system for Credit Suisse unifying trading and risk management across Global Markets, Equities, Fixed Income and Prime Brokerage.
+It produces accurate data for trading and risk aggregation meeting regulatory requirements and business demands.

 Awarded the "Risk Management House of the Year 2015 Award" largely contributed to extremely small and fast product test and automated release cycle, well-engineered agile design effort, achieving efficient business requirements response and the risk-related requirements of regulators.